baerwolf/USBaspLoader/Readme.txt

 firmware/usbdrv ...
 USB driver -- See Readme.txt in that directory for info
 License.txt .......
 Public license (GPL2) for all contents of this project.
 Changelog.txt .....
 Logfile documenting changes in soft-, firm- and hardware.
-Schematic.txt .....
+Schematics.txt ....
 File giving infos about default and recommended hw-layout.

 BUILDING AND INSTALLING